Incandescent light bulb: Carbon filament and vacuum

+Thomas Alva Edison with a light bulb from 1883.

 Thomas Edison began serious research into developing a practical incandescent lamp in 1878.
 Edison filed his first patent application for "Improvement in Electric Lights" on 14 October 1878.
 After many experiments, first with carbon in the early 1880s and then with platinum and other metals, in the end Edison returned to a carbon filament.
 The first successful test was on 22 October 1879, and lasted 13.5 hours.
 Edison continued to improve this design and by 4 November 1879, filed for a US patent for an electric lamp using "a carbon filament or strip coiled and connected ... to platina contact wires."
-Although the patent described several ways of creating the carbon filament including using "cotton and linen thread, wood splints, papers coiled in various ways," Edison and his team later discovered that a carbonized bamboo filament could last more than 1200 hours.
+Although the patent described several ways of creating the carbon filament including using "cotton and linen thread, wood splints, papers coiled in various ways," Edison and his team later discovered that a carbonized Japanese bamboo filament could last more than 1200 hours.
 In 1880, the Oregon Railroad and Navigation Company steamer, Columbia, became the first application for Edison's incandescent electric lamps (it was also the first ship to use a dynamo).

 Albon Man, a New York lawyer, started Electro-Dynamic Light Company in 1878 to exploit his patents and those of William Sawyer.
 Weeks later the United States Electric Lighting Company was organized.
-This company did not make their first commercial installation of incandescent lamps until the fall of 1880, at the Mercantile Safe Deposit Company in New York City, about six months after the Edison incandescent lamps had been installed on the Columbia.
-Hiram S. Maxim was the chief engineer at the US Electric Lighting Co.
-After the great success in the United States, the incandescent light bulb patented by Edison also began to gain widespread popularity in Europe as well; among other places, the first Edison light bulbs in the Nordic countries were installed at the weaving hall of the Finlayson's textile factory in Tampere, Finland in March 1882.
+This company made their first commercial installation of incandescent lamps in the fall of 1880, at the Mercantile Safe Deposit Company in New York City, about six months after the Edison incandescent lamps had been installed on the Columbia.
+Hiram S. Maxim was the chief engineer at the United States Electric Lighting Company.
+After the great success in the United States, the incandescent light bulb patented by Edison also began to gain widespread popularity in Europe; among other places, the first Edison light bulbs in the Nordic countries were installed at the weaving hall of the Finlayson's textile factory in Tampere, Finland in March 1882.